 This course provides an introduction to communication between people from different cultures, covering the study of perceptions and experiences among cultures.
 Course content focuses on the application of theory and research to intercultural communication, as an exploration of communication through culture and language, gender roles, prejudice, stereotyping, and the diversity of cultural patterns to allow a better understanding among people from various cultural backgrounds.

-The course is designed with the students to give presentations and turn in written assignments of various lengths and purposes (expository, persuasive, narrative, descriptive) in order for them to:
+The course is designed with the students to give presentations and turn in written assignments of various lengths and purposes (expository, persuasive, narrative, descriptive) for them to:

 1. Increase understanding of the relationship between culture and communication